Glidepoint/Glidepoint-server/README.md

-# Glidepoint-service
+# Glidepoint-server
-A global controller for any type of presentation application
+A controller service made for any presentation applications to let client connect to.